Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Winning the club champs.

 Goals must be a challenge.
 It is not good to set goals that can be easily achieved.
 You will not gain improvements in doing that.
 On the other hand, they must be realistic.
 Aiming for the impossible only sets an athlete up for failure.
 For example, if your athlete is one of the two or three best in the country for their age, winning the Secondary Schools would be a realistic goal and something to work hard towards.
-But if their best times would not get them past the first round, winning becomes unrealistic.
+However, winning becomes unrealistic if their best times do not get them past the first round.
 Perhaps making the semis should be the aim.

-Goals are stepping-stones.
-Short, medium and long terms goals allow the athlete to plan a course to the "dream goal".
+Goals are stepping stones.
+Short, medium, and long-term goals allow the athlete to plan a course toward the "dream goal."

 Be flexible.
-If an athlete is looking two, three, four, or more years ahead there are guaranteed to be changes – so goal-setting must allow flexibility.
-For instance, a short-term goal may have to be changed from winning this year's championship to recovering from an injury.
+If an athlete looks two, three, four, or more years ahead, there are guaranteed changes – so goal-setting must allow flexibility.
+For instance, a short-term goal may change from winning this year's championship to recovering from an injury.

 Goals should be based on what you and the athlete can control.
-Admittedly winning a particular race is not entirely within one's control – the other competitors have a bearing on the outcome – but being good enough to win is well within an athlete's control.
+Admittedly, winning a particular race is not entirely within one's control – the other competitors have a bearing on the outcome – but being good enough to win is well within an athlete's control.
 However, be careful about making performance goals too specific.
-For example, a PB in a chosen race might prove impossible if there was a howling headwind that slowed the time.
+For example, a PB in a chosen race might prove impossible if a howling headwind slowed the time.

 Have your athletes write down their training, performance, and competition goals pre-season.
 Give them time to think about it.
 You may want to help the athlete set the goals, as coaching is, after all, a team effort.

-But bear in mind it is the athlete's goals that are being sought, not the coach's.
+But bear in mind that the athlete's goals are being sought, not the coach's.

-While goals are to help the coach, they are also there to keep the athlete focussed, motivated, and on track.
+While goals are to help the coach, they are also there to keep the athlete focused, motivated, and on track.

-There is another goal that should be set – the athlete's dream goal.
+Another goal that should be set is the athlete's dream goal.
 It is good to have dreams.

 Page Reference